-There are many compelling reasons for pursuing a graduate degree: advancing or changing a career path, taking steps towards earning a promotion or salary increase, or maybe just a simple desire for intellectual stimulation and learning, for example.
+There are many compelling reasons for pursuing a graduate degree: advancing or changing your career, taking steps towards earning a promotion or salary increase, or simply the desire for intellectual stimulation and learning, for example.

-Because there are several types of Master's programs' in healthcare, each with a unique structure and curriculum, selecting the right program to achieve your professional goals is important.
+Because there are several types of Master's programs' in healthcare, each with a unique structure and curriculum, selecting the right program to advance your executive healthcare career is important.